mahyarnajibi/SNIPER/README.md

 ```
 If everything goes well, the sample detections would be saved as ```data/demo/demo_detections.png```.

-You can also run the detector on an arbitary image by providing its path to the script:
+You can also run the detector on an arbitrary image by providing its path to the script:
 ```
 python demo.py --im_path [PATH to the image]
 ```
+However, if you plan to run the detector on multiple external images, please consider defining a database class (which inherits from the ```imdb``` parent class ) and using the provided multi-process and multi-batch ```inference``` module.

 <a name="training"></a>
 ### Training a model